MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="description"></a>Descrizione

 Bandwidth Utilization Analyzer viene implementato come applicazione basata su GUI.
-Questo strumento genera report specifici per l'utilizzo audio in tutta la rete e consente di pianificare la capacità.
+Questo strumento genera report specifici per l'utilizzo dell'audio in rete e consente di pianificare la capacità.
 It also iterates on the bandwidth capacity that is assigned to various links.

 ### <a name="output"></a>Output